 2021: Teresa Lambe OBE: COVID-19 vaccines

-The 2021 Dr Theo George Wilson Annual Lecture was be given by Professor Teresa Lambe OBE.
+The 2021 Dr Theo George Wilson Annual Lecture was by Professor Teresa Lambe OBE.
 Professor Teresa Lambe is a Principal Investigator/Group leader based at the Jenner Institute at the University of Oxford.
-She has been at the forefront of the development of the Oxford–AstraZeneca COVID-19 vaccine.
+She was at the forefront of the development of the Oxford–AstraZeneca COVID-19 vaccine.

-Making a Material Difference to Green Energy (Batteries Included) - 2020
+2020: Saiful Islam: Making a Material Difference to Green Energy

 The 2020 Dr Theo George Wilson Annual Lecture was by Professor Saiful Islam.
 In 2020, Saiful was Professor of Materials Chemistry at the University of Bath.
 He became Professor of Materials Modelling at the University of Oxford in 2022.
 He gave the Royal Institution Christmas Lectures in 2016 for BBC TV.
 He sits on the Public Engagement Committee of the Royal Society and is a Patron of Humanists UK.

 2019: Tony Wood: Science and technology challenges in modern drug discovery and development